Public Relations & International Tourism

 Served on boards and committees in many key industry associations to position the Greater Raleigh CVB and the Public Relations and International Tourism team as leaders with influence.
 Organizations included:

-• Destinations International Public Relations & Communications Committee
+• Destinations International Public Relations and Communications Committee

 • International Bluegrass Music Association World of Bluegrass Local Organizing Committee